awatson1978/hipaa-audit-log-deprecated/README.md

 ------------------------
 ### Installation

-First, install the hipaa-audit-log package from the command line, like so:
+Once released on Atmosphere, one would install the hipaa-audit-log package from the command line, like so:

 ````
 mrt add hipaa-audit-log